-Students learn how to formulate production planning and scheduling problems as mixedinteger linear models and how to implement them in standard software to derive optimal plans/schedules.
-The students also learn to deal with the complexity of real-world problems (e.g., via aggregation, relaxation, and decomposition techniques) and how to perform sensitivity analyses in order to get useful managerial insights.
+Students learn how to structure operations planning and scheduling problems.
+They are able to translate them into mixed integer linear models.
+Students learn how to use Python to implement them and solve them with a standard solver to derive optimal plans/schedules (DOcplex Python Modeling API).
+They also learn to deal with the complexity of real world problems (e.g., via aggregation, relaxation, and decomposition techniques) and how to perform sensitivity analyses in order to obtain useful managerial insights